Tanish0224/physics-informed-fno-bladenet/README.md

 # Physics-Informed Neural Operators for Flow Field Prediction

 Neural operators can predict aerodynamic flow fields significantly faster than conventional Computational Fluid Dynamics (CFD) solvers.
-However, low overall field error does not automatically guarantee that the predictions are physically consistent.
-This project investigates whether adding a continuity-based physics regularization term to a Fourier Neural Operator (FNO) can reduce local physical inconsistencies when predicting flow over unseen blade geometries.
+However, low overall field error does not necessarily guarantee that predictions are physically consistent.
+This project investigates whether adding a **continuity-based physics regularization term** to a **Fourier Neural Operator (FNO)** can reduce local physical inconsistencies when predicting flow over **unseen blade geometries**.

 ## The Engineering Problem